 Step 01: Select project type

 By doing so, we must first select the type of project we wish to begin.
 If we are dealing with a new project that we’re planning from scratch, we choose the ‘Start New Project’ option.
-Should we wish to access the ‘Process Store’, to reuse a previously created template or process, we choose the corresponding option.
-With this second option, we’ll be starting a project based on a process.
+Should we wish to access the ‘Start a Demo Project’, to reuse a previously created template, we choose the corresponding option.
+With this second option, we’ll be starting a project with some activities.
 But in this tip we’re going to focus on creating a process from scratch.

 Step 02: Define the basic project specifications